Subscribe to Blog via Email

 25th July 2010 (Sunday)

-I arrived at the hospital around 11.30 pm on 24th July 2010 but I didn’t actually get admitted to A&E (ER) until midnight and while I was kept comfortable by the nurses, including checking SATS, etc, I didn’t get to see a doctor until around 4am.
+I arrived at the hospital around 11.30 pm on 24th July 2010 but I didn’t actually get admitted to A&E (ER) until just after midnight and while I was kept comfortable by the nurses, including checking SATS, etc, I didn’t get to see a doctor until around 4am.
 I finally got painkillers once he had assessed my case and was sure what was safe for me.
 Can’t remember what I got but it helped.
-I also remember filling in huge amounts of forms!
+I also remember filling out huge amounts of forms!

-After seeing the doctor, they moved me from the A&E section into an adjacent ward then called AAU (acute admissions unit) – this was like a step between A&E and a specialist ward if applicable, or discharge if the matter settles.
+After seeing the doctor, they moved me from the A&E section into an adjacent ward then called AAU (acute admissions unit) – this was like a step between A&E and a specialist ward as applicable, or discharge if the matter settles.
 I slept a lot, mostly because I’d been awake all night.
 They put me on IV antibiotics (Ceftriaxone) in case there was an infection.

 At this point, I had little experience in hospitals.
 I have scant memories of being in a hospital when I was a small child, but I have no idea what for.
 I guess in the 1950s, kids were getting stuff that has now been effectively written off by vaccines.
 When I was a “boy soldier” in 1972 (age 16), I did spend a night in a medical centre after being knocked out in boxing training (…… you should have seen the other guy!).
 I spent 3 hours in a German hospital in 1997 (age 42) after falling off a military vehicle in the middle of the night, ending up with bad hip pain (…… I can assure you no alcohol was involved).
 In 2002 (age 47) I had a minor operation to repair ‘tennis elbow’ – I don’t even play tennis